nchinling/jobs_board/PROGRESS.md

 - css for all resumes
 - Jobs logo text

+# 14 Feb
+- created jobs form
+- created list all jobs

 ## To do
-- debug json sent to python
-- create database
+- create model for jobs in backend
 - create Google sign in